WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/series/intertel.md

 58. Audubon<br/>
 **Un-Numbered Episode Titles**<br/>
 Law and Order: A Study of Police in Four Countries, broadcast in 1970, produced by Intertel.<br/>
-Dawn Over the Mountains, broadcast on 1961-09-25, produced by NHK.
+Dawn Over the Mountains, broadcast on 1961-09-25, produced by NHK.<br/>
 Cuba, Si!<br/>
 Science and Conscience<br/>